ScottLogic/blog/_drafts/elevate_your_accessibility.markdown

 author: kcoombes
 ---

-# Elevate Your Accessibility Testing: 10 Key Steps and 5 Inclusive Strategies
+# Elevate Your Accessibility Testing
+10 Key Steps and 5 Inclusive Strategies to help you raise your game

 I am often asked by colleagues and clients about accessibility testing, as it is something I have done on many occasions as part of my job as a tester.